Dynatrace/dynatrace-otel-collector/internal/data-ingest-cli/README.md

 - Receive OTLP data via an endpoint: The tool can receive OTLP data through an endpoint and store the received payload in a specified file in OTLP Json format.

-- Send the data read from the JSON file to an OTLP endpoint via gRPC.
+- Send data read from the JSON file to an OTLP endpoint via gRPC.

+- Send statsd data read from a plain/text file and send it to the Collector endpoint via the chosen protocol.

 ## Building